eth-ait/hci-project-group-11/README.md

 #### Nathaniel, Florian, Alexandre, Livio, Timon

 ## Project description
-Teufel is a German company focused on providing their clients with excitement in the form of compelling and emotional music products.
-They offer a big variety of speakers and headsets with all of them focusing on intensity and emotions.
+Teufel is a German company which focuses on providing their clients with musical excitement in the form of compelling and emotional music based products.
+They offer a large variety of speakers and headsets; their niche in the music industry is their focus on invoking intense emotions from their consumers.

 Everybody listens to music!
-The goal is to bring the music system a step further and allow a more dynamic and automated music experience to the user, powered by mood prediction.
-Instead of constantly having to search through playlists to find a good song to play the user should be provided with music whenever and wherever he is.
+Therefore, Teufel's goal is to propel the music industry a step further and market a more dynamic and automated music experience to the user, powered by mood prediction.
+They want their users to be able to be provided with music whenever and wherever they are, instead of constantly having to search through playlists to find a good song to play.
 We are looking for more ways to make music more enjoyable for both casual and dedicated listeners.

 ## Ideas

 ### Requirements
-- Be able to find/discover/select the next song easily
+- Be able to find, discover, then select the next song easily
 - Create a seamless music experience across multiple devices/speakers
 - Reduce interaction time needed to control music devices (improve on user experience of plug in earphones/turn on home speaker, pulling out smartphone, unlock phone, open Spotify, start play button)
-- No need for extra hardware to carry with (using native speaker hardware or phone)
+- No need for extra hardware (using native speaker hardware or phone)

 ### Personas